 BT Full Fibre Broadband Coverage Map – FTTP Rollout Map & Schedule

-LAST UPDATED 31st March 2023 – BT (Openreach) has unveiled a new BT Full Fibre coverage map that details when BT’s new gigabit capable fibre to the premise service will be coming to areas across the UK in 2023 and beyond.
+LAST UPDATED 15th September 2023 – BT (Openreach) has unveiled a new BT Full Fibre coverage map that schedules when BT’s new gigabit capable fibre to the premise service will be coming to areas across the UK in 2023 and beyond.